CrisRonda/nextJs/posts/sobre_mi.md

 ---
-title: "Two Forms of Pre-rendering"
+title: "Sobre mí"
 date: "2020-01-01"
 ---

-# Hola mundo
+# ¡Hola!

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.